AntonioRequena/ImpactNoiseMultilabeliBPRIA25/README.md

 ### Acknowledgments

+This work was partially funded by:
+- Generalitat Valenciana, project CIGE/2023/216.
-This work was partially funded by the Generalitat Valenciana through project CIGE/2023/216 and the Spanish Ministerio de Ciencia, Innovación y Universidades through project PID2023-148259NB-I00 (LEMUR).
+- Spanish Ministerio de Ciencia, Innovación y Universidades, project PID2023-148259NB-I00 (LEMUR).

+---

+Feel free to open an issue if you encounter any problems or have questions about the code or setup.